-With Passover approaching, I wanted to share some of my favorite matzo ball recipes with you.
-But I can’t talk about matzo ball recipes without providing a perfect chicken soup to serve them with.
-So, I decided to share the way that I make chicken soup for my family.
-This recipe produces a rich, flavorful broth that is just right for serving with matzo balls (or egg noodles, or rice, or veggies).
+This is the way I make chicken soup for my family.
+The recipe produces a rich, flavorful broth that is just right for serving with matzo balls (or egg noodles, or rice, or veggies).
+I’ve linked to three of my favorite matzo ball recipes below.
 It can be used as a simple chicken stock base, which can then be dressed up into soup.
 Or, you can use the broth in different recipes that call for the addition of stock.
 It is My Favorite Chicken Soup… aka, Jewish Penicillin, the soup that can cure anything.

 On its own, chicken soup is gluten free and very healthy– a great source of protein, with healing qualities.
 It helps to clear your sinuses and warm you from the inside.
 From the basic soup recipe, a starch of your choice can be added– rice, egg noodles, kreplach, or veggies like squash, zucchini, and potatoes.